kekeandzeyu/Computer-Science-Study-Notes/Writerside/topics/Python-Programming.md

 ## 6 Object-Oriented Programming

+### 6.1 Object-Oriented Programming in Python

 <p>For more information about the details of Object-Oriented
-Programming, refer to <a href = "C-Programming.md" anchor = "9-classes-and-consts" summary = "Object-Oriented Programming">
+Programming, refer to <a href = "C-Programming.md" anchor="object"
-Object-Oriented Programming in C++</a>.</p>
+summary = "Object-Oriented Programming"> Object-Oriented Programming in C++</a>.</p>

 <note>